 They can then go over their notes at a later time that would be more convenient for them and even refer to the recording to clarify difficult concepts or to quote their lecturer correctly.

 Nowadays practically every student has at least one smart device.
-Plus, thanks to the variety of voice recorder apps that are currently available, it has become really simple to record your lectures.
+Plus, thanks to the variety of voice recorder apps that are currently available, it has become really simple to record class lectures and use lecture capturing.

 That being said, unfortunately, the answer as to whether or not you are allowed to record lectures legally is not always as straightforward.
-In order to be allowed to make an audio recording of a class lecture, you will need to get the green light beforehand.
+In order to be allowed to make an audio while recording class lecture, you will need to get the green light beforehand.

 Lecturers can also use their judgment to allow students to make recordings of their lectures on the condition that it will only be used to help them with their personal learning experience.
 In other words, the recording is not meant to be distributed.

 Once you have permission to record a lecture, you need to find the right app or tool to record lectures.

 One of the tools and apps that you can check out is the Smart Voice Recorder app.
 It is available for free on Google Play or the Apple App Store.
 If you only use an iPhone, you can also use Voice Memos to record lectures.

 Although it is a very basic built-in app, you can use it for free which is something that students will appreciate since college is expensive enough as it is.